terrellt/ndlib.github.io/_posts/2015-11-07-test-driven-development.md

 Consider what it means to be a software developer.

 As a developer, my job is to implement solutions to problems.
-In an ideal world, I will contribute to exploring the problem and collaborating on the describing the proposed solution.
+In an ideal world, I will contribute to exploring the problem and collaborating on describing the proposed solution.

 In this case the: